DawidRoszman/bezpiecze-stwo-aplikacji-2024-DawidRoszman/README.md

 Credentials to keycloak admin panel `admin:admin`

-To make user admin assign the realm role `admin`
+To make user a realm admin assign group `admin`
+To make use a realm moderator assign group `moderator`